 If you have bought a car with help of a car loan, and completely repaid the loan either by paying through to last EMI or prepaying for it, then the first thing you must do is get the vehicle transferred in your name from that of the bank.
 The procedure is called the removal of hypothecation.
 This ensures that the bank does not have control over the car anymore, and you gain the rightful ownership to it.

-The term hypothecation simple means submitting collateral or entity for a loan you have to take.
+The term hypothecation (HP) simply means submitting a collateral or entity for a loan you have to take.
 If you cannot repay the loan, the lender seizes control over the submitted collateral.
 In case of a car loan, the car itself becomes the collateral.
-Once you are done paying off the car loan, follow the below mentioned steps to get hypothecation removed from RC (registration certificate) of the car.
+Once you are done paying off the car loan, you should get the hypothecation removed from the RC (registration certificate) of the car.

 Step 1: Receive Documents from the Lender/Bank

 The lender or bank will give you following documents after the car loan closure:

 - NOC: No Objection Certificate is the agreement by the bank, which states that the lender has no objection over removal of hypothecation.
 You will receive 2 to 3 copies of it, one each for the RTO and car owner.
 Some banks may provide additional copies for the records of insurance companies.
 The NOC from the bank is valid until 3 months from its date of issue.
 So, you must submit an application for hypothecation removal from the car RC at the Regional Transport Office (RTO) before the NOC expiration.

 - Form 35: Two copies of Form 35 are usually given, and it mentions the termination of hypothecation between you and the bank.